A "virtual meeting" is one conducted by teleconference or video conference where directors and members can participate in real time.

-Board Meetings.
-Board members who cannot physically appear in person at a board meeting (whether regular, special, emergency or executive session) can attend electronically by telephone or video.
-They can attend if the absent director can hear all other board members and all other board members can hear the absent director.
+Director Attendance.
+Board members who cannot physically appear in person at a board meeting (whether regular, special, emergency, or executive session) can attend electronically by telephone or video.
+(Civ.
+Code § 4090.)
+They can attend if the absent director can hear all other board members, and all other board members can hear the absent director.
 Attendance in this manner counts as if the director were physically present in the meeting.
-(Corp.
-Code §7211(a)(6).)
+(Civ.
+Code § 4090, Corp.
+Code § 7211(a)(6).)
+If the meeting is in executive session, directors can all attend virtually by conference call or video conference.

 Recording Meetings.
 With the board's permission, the secretary may record open board meetings to assist in the preparation of minutes.
 Once minutes have been approved by the board, the recording should be erased.
 Even though the secretary may record meetings for the purpose of preparing minutes, the board can disallow recordings by others, whether it be members or other directors.
 If an association has kept recordings of its meetings, members might request copies.
 If so, the board can, but is not required to, provide access to the recordings.
 Minutes must be provided by statute but recordings used to prepare minutes are not on the list of records required by statute to be made available to members for review and copying.
 See Records Not Subject to Inspection.